atanas-dim/searching-mapbox/README.md

 ## General info

-The projects uses the MapboxGl to search nearby places.
+The project uses MapboxGl API to search for nearby places.

 ## Screenshots